goobta/cs3733-scheduler/README.md

 # Scheduler [Lesath Team]

-This is our term project for cs3733 (Software Engineering)
+This is our term project for cs3733 (Software Engineering).

 ## API Routes & Use Cases
 The following are the routes and the associated use cases.